rnd-team-dev/plotoptix/README.rst

 Installation
 ============

 **Note**, at this point, PlotOptiX binaries are prepared for Windows only.
-We should be able to extend also to Linux, but today you are dealing with the very early version of the project.
+We should be able to extend also to Linux soon, but today you are dealing with an early version of the project.

 **.NET Framework**